A protocol to traverse data structures.

 shape where just the range limits are stored.

-module was designed to fill the gap left by the
+The Collectable module was designed to fill the gap left by the

-protocol.
-It provides two functions: into/1
+Enumerable protocol.
+It provides two functions: into/1 and empty/1.

-is about taking values out, Collectable.into/1
+Enumerable is about taking values out, Collectable.into/1 is about

 collecting those values into a structure.